taimax13/github_exercises/00_github_classroom.md

 git commit -m "submitting tests"
 ```

-Then, enter in the terminal the command `git push` followed by spacebar, followed by `--set-upstream`, followed by your repo's `https`, and then the word `master`.
+Then, enter in the terminal the command `git push` followed by spacebar, followed by `--set-upstream`, followed by your repo's `https` (the same one you used earlier), and then the word `master`.
 Here is an example:

 ```terminal
 git push --set-upstream https://github.com/israeltechchallenge/js-week01-d01-yourname.git master